ConsiderItDone/universal-subnet-runner/README.md

 # universal-subnet-runner
-This utility is intended for deployment up to ~10 local subnets with default configuration {warp API enabled, 5 nodes, blockchain specified by plugin ID}.
+This utility is intended for deployment local subnets with default configuration {warp API enabled, 5 nodes, blockchain specified by plugin ID}.

 ## environment preparation
  - Create new directory with name "universal-subnet-runner" in the $HOME directory